 To import glossary entries via an XML file:

-- Select the destination for the new entries, either the current glossary or a new one.
+3. Choose a 'Destination of imported entries', either the current glossary or a new one.

 Note that Glossaries are Activities not Resources: i.e. it is intended that students are able to add their own definitions to the glossary, not just that the glossary is a static teacher-created resource.